When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 interior and decoration of living room of beach front bungalow of seaside resort and hotel at Huahin Thailand

-This color would work really well in different setups: from coastal to cottage vibes.
-The natural appearance of this wheat paint makes it easy to pair with all kinds of textures and patterns.
-Use wicker furniture for the coastal vibe, and don’t forget glass coffee tables.
+This color works across different styles, from coastal to cottage.
+The natural appearance of wheat paint makes it easy to pair with all kinds of textures.
+Use wicker furniture and glass coffee tables to really sell the beach house look.

 29. Baby Blue